chrisgaun/k8s-in-cloud-hands-on-training/README.md

 The presenter will go through a list of demos during the workshop.

-## Destroying everything once finished
+## Destroying Cluster After Training

+Congrats on finishing the hands on introducting to Kubernetes!

 To remove the Kubernetes cluster and underlining infrastructure execute the following from your local machine.